amoryc1/Pertys-Super-TD/readme.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [beta 0.11] - 2024-09-08

+# I have school starting tommorow so updates are slowing down after today

+### Added
+- NEW TOWER: Airplane Sniper, has infinite range and a randomly assigned camo pattern from 5 choices
+- Upgrade sprites for: Glue Gunner, Flamethrower, Ruler, Redwood Worker

+### Changes
+- Changed all ring sprite z_index to be 25 instead of 0 to appear above most objects
+- Towers now face down when being placed
+- Upgrade sell value is now automatically calculated (might cause a crash for one or two upgrades if i forgot a bracket or smth)

+### Fixes
+- All status effects now transfer over to child enemies not just glue1

+### Balancing
+- Glue effect nerfed from 0.5x, 0.25x, 0.1x to 0.75x, 0.5x, 0.3x

+### Removed
+- 'Upgrades' folder and its contents inside Redwood Worker which wasnt being used

 ## [beta 0.10] - 2024-09-07

 ### Added